 Developing methods to detect and correct for publication bias and other meta-biases is an active area of research, with no single method outperforming all others (Carter et al., 2019).
 Following Carter et al.’s recommendations, we compared results of several methods to adjust meta-analytic estimates for publication bias: the PET-PEESE estimator (Stanley & Doucouliagos, 2014); the three-parameter selection model (3PSM; Vevea & Hedges, 1995); and the p-uniform* estimator (van Aert & Assen, 2018).
 As these methods do not use Bayesian statistics, we compared adjusted estimates from these methods to unadjusted estimates from a random-effects meta-analysis estimated with restricted maximum likelihood estimation using the metafor package (Viechtbauer, 2010).
 In addition, we ran a meta-regression model that compared studies that were published and were conducted with the intention to examine the effects of intergroup contact on any of the outcomes to all other studies.
 We report estimates from the latter subgroup of studies as we can assume that effect sizes in this subgroup were not affected by publication bias.

 Figure 7 shows adjusted and unadjusted estimates with confidence intervals for the three outcomes.
 Comparing adjusted and unadjusted estimates shows that the PET-PEESE and 3PSM methods tended to estimate the mean correlation coefficients to be closer to zero than the unadjusted estimate, with all confidence intervals including zero.
 The p-uniform* method and the subgroup analysis tended to estimate the mean correlations coefficients to be closer to the unadjusted estimates, with the confidence interval for perceived injustice—but not for the other outcomes—excluding zero.
 All methods, however, resulted in confidence intervals that largely overlapped with, but were wider than, the confidence intervals around the unadjusted estimates.
 This reflects the reduced power of the various methods to correct for meta-biases when sample sizes are small, effect sizes are heterogeneous, or publication bias is strong (Carter et al., 2019).
-Therefore, there was insufficient evidence to conclude either that, after adjusting for publication bias, intergroup contact was not associated with support of social change in disadvantaged groups or that publication bias did not affect the relevant literature.
+Therefore, we did not find evidence for publication bias—but also did not find conclusive evidence against it.

 Alternative Predictors